AlsayedAldahawy/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

-# Web stack debugging #0
+# 0x0D-web_stack_debugging_0

-This was the first in a series of web stack debugging projects.
-In these projects, I was given broken/bugged webstacks in isolated containers, and tasked with fixing the web stack to a working state.
-For each task, I wrote a script automating the commands necessary to fix the web stack.
+Welcome to the first installment of our web stack debugging projects!
+In this series, we tackle broken or buggy web stacks within isolated containers and work to restore them to a functional state.
+For each task, I've crafted a script that automates the necessary commands to fix the web stack.

-## Tasks :page_with_curl:
+## Task Details

-* **0. Give me a page!**
+### Task 0: Give Me a Page!
+- Script: 0-give_me_a_page
-  * [0-give_me_a_page](./0-give_me_a_page): Bash script that runs Apache on a web server and gets it to respond to queries to the root.
+- Description: This Bash script launches an Apache web server and ensures that it responds to queries made to the root URL.